fbjorn/pot-websites/gatsby/src/pages/md-pages/03-07-2019-sandbox/index.md

 If you are application developer, it might be a good idea to read [Application Development Guide](/developers/getstarted/build-apps) first.

 If you are integrating data and creating data products, take a look at the [Data Product Guide](/developers/getstarted/data-products).

+Digital Twins is fundamental feature of the platform, take a look at the [Digital Twin Guide](/developers/getstarted/twins).